Carlaamylawrence/store-manager/README.md

 (1009, 54874),
 (1009, 58837);

-3. Execute all the fiels in the Stored Procedures folder
+3. Execute all the files in the Stored Procedures folder

+Make sure all procs are executed.
+Currently the app can only handle csv upload data